 Overall, we liked the iPhone X’s photos the most, though you’ll really have a tough time telling them all apart.
-In low light scenarios, the iPhone X edged out with sharper images and less grain — especially in Portrait Mode.
+In low-light scenarios, the iPhone X edged out with sharper images and less grain — especially in Portrait Mode.
 The iPhone X and the iPhone 8 Plus dealt with dynamic range better than the iPhone 7 Plus; for example, the iPhone 7 Plus’ photo with the cars on the road is too dim overall, whereas the iPhone 8 Plus and X brighten the foreground without overexposing the background sky.
 We did like the color accuracy on the iPhone X and the 7 Plus more than the 8 Plus (except in low light), which made photos look a littler more reddish than normal.

 Portrait Mode adds a blur behind a subject, offering a DSLR-like look, but the star feature is Portrait Lighting, which lets you fake different studio lighting options.
 This was first introduced with the iPhone 8 Plus, but our eyes are on what the iPhone X brings — Portrait Mode and Portrait Lighting to the 7-megapixel front-facing camera.
 You can finally make those selfies look far more professional, and the iPhone X does a solid job.
 It works just as advertised, but the output isn’t as good as the rear dual-camera setup, especially when it’s trying to detect hair.
 Take a look:

 The iPhone X’s blur is strong, and it looks very natural like a DSLR.
 It has trouble dealing with dynamic range, such as in the last Portrait Mode selfie photo in the park, where the background is overexposed; as well as in the photo of the fence.
 Hair, especially with the selfie camera, gets messed up easily and is often blurred.
 The rear camera can make mistakes too, of course, as seen in the photo with the leaves of the tree.
 Some of these subjects are complicated, though, so it’s understandable when it does trip up.
-Portrait Mode and Portrait Lighting on the iPhone 8 Plus, as well as iPhone X front and rear cameras are still in beta.
-Seeing how Portrait Mode improved greatly over the year on the iPhone 7 Plus, we imagine we’ll see the same with selfies on the iPhone X.

 Overall, the iPhone X’s cameras let you do so much more than ever before, and the results are almost always still impressive.
 Our favorite part still remains the ease, accessibility of using the camera — it’s incredibly quick, and we’ve hardly ever seen any shutter lag.
 However, camera technology inside smartphones has seen dramatic improvements over the past months, especially in lowlight, and although the iPhone X is great, its ability has been surpassed by the Galaxy S9 Plus and the Huawei P20 Pro.
 See our iPhone X, P20 Pro, Galaxy S9 Plus, and Pixel 2 camera comparison to see by how much.

 Price, availability, and warranty